unitymakesus/justgetsimple/wp-content/plugins/header-footer-code-manager/readme.txt

 = Q. Where are this plugin’s Settings located? =
 A. After activating the plugin, you can click on settings link under the plugin name OR you can click the HFCM tab on the left side navigation.
 From there, you can add, edit, remove, and review code snippets.

+= Q. How do I add code snippets to all my posts/pages? =
+A. With the version 1.1.4 of the HFCM plugin, we have replaced the Specific Custom Post Types with the ability to add code to All Post Types which include posts, pages, attachments and custom post types.

 = Q. I have a question =
 A. Since this is a free plugin, please ask all questions on the support forum here on WordPress.org.
 We will try to respond to every question within 48 hours.